-The boys at Opposite Lock in Wangara were my go to place for accessories whenever we needed some, always friendly and very helpful.
-After visiting a fair few times they showed me some new bar work which O/L had just developed and I just loved the look of that bar work for the 70 series, it suit the cruiser better than any other bar work I had seen (in my opinion of course).
-So after I expressed my high interest in this bar work and told them I was more than willing to change the bar work we got talking a fair bit and now Opposite Lock 4x4 are our major sponsor!
+The boys at Opposite Lock in Wangara were my 'go to place' for accessories whenever we needed some, always friendly and very helpful.
+After visiting a fair few times they showed me some new bar work which O/L had just developed and I just loved the look of that bar work for the 70 series, it suits the cruiser better than any other bar work I have seen (in my opinion of course).
+So after I expressed my high interest in this bar work and told them that I was more than willing to change the bar work we got talking a fair bit and now Opposite Lock 4x4 are our major sponsor!

 So what do I think is so good about the new design 70 series O/L bar work?

-Well firstly I think looks the part, with 63mm tubing at every rail & post it looks real tough and robust.
+Well firstly I think it looks the part, with 63mm tubing at every rail & post it looks really tough and robust.
 Really suits the 70 series Landcruiser look!
-Not many people have this yet as it is very new so the cruiser looks a bit more unique again.
+Not many people have this yet as it is very new so the cruiser looks a bit more unique.

 The exhaust upgrade (installed and supplied at Opposite Lock)!

-The exhaust has now been upgraded from a single 3’ to a twin 3’ inch Red back exhaust, the cruiser sounds unreal & breathes very well, combined with the unichip she will be unstoppable up the sand dunes and the torque is huge.
-Idling up rocks and steep hills is a breeze and loading the 79 series LandCruiser up for a trip I don’t even notice the extra weight when driving.
+The exhaust has now been upgraded from a single 3’ to a twin 3’ inch Red back exhaust, the cruiser sounds unreal & breathes very well, combined with the unichip she will be unstoppable on the sand dunes and the torque is huge.
+Idling up rocks and steep hills is a breeze and even after loading the 79 series LandCruiser up for a trip I don’t notice the extra weight when driving.

 The LED bar lights:

-I also got 2 smaller LED lights for the rear which I use for lighting up the ground behind during night driving, this comes in real handy when reversing and rock crawling.
+I also got 2 smaller LED lights for the rear which I use for lighting up the ground behind me during night driving, this comes in really handy when reversing and rock crawling.

 For Information About The Unichip Q In The 79 Series LandCruiser See Here.

-Being able to fit 35 inch tires with just a lift
+Being able to fit 35 inch tyres with just a lift

 kit is quite amazing considering most modern 4x4s are very limited when it